 Six inches of snow?—Bliz, please.
 Twenty years earlier, 8.5 record-setting inches fell on Auburn, nearly three inches more than Blizzard of ’93 produced on the Plains.
-It was Feb 1973 and it was wild.
+It was February 1973 and it was wild…

 Snow started falling at 9:37 Friday morning.
-“By 10 a.m., the campus was white,” wrote the Plainsman.
+“By 10 a.m., the campus was white,” the Plainsman said.
 Auburn didn’t dismiss class until noon.
 State troopers closed the roads into town (except the one the Florida basketball team somehow made it in on).